atomicals-community/atomicals-guide/collection-containers/dmint-guide.md

 The following operations are based on version 0.1.46 of the atomicals-js command-line tool ([@aa34095c](https://github.com/atomicals/atomicals-js/commit/aa34095c673de28166105e26ab2e898179e8039a)).
 The tool version may be updated periodically, so before proceeding, please check whether your local CLI is the latest or an available version.
 For installation and configuration, please refer to: [https://github.com/atomicals/atomicals-js#install](https://github.com/atomicals/atomicals-js#install).
 If you have any questions about a specific command, use **`-h`** when entering the command to get help content.

-> ​💡 To avoid errors and unexpected discrepancies during the operation, it is recommended to test the entire process on the testnet before any actions on the mainnet.​
+> 💡 To avoid errors and unexpected discrepancies during the operation, it is recommended to test the entire process on the testnet before any actions on the mainnet.

-> ​❗ Each step that includes content with \`#container-name\` represents the container name, and it must start with \`#\`.
-Otherwise, some commands may identify it as a different type of Atomicals.​
+> ❗ Each step that includes content with \`#container-name\` represents the container name, and it must start with \`#\`.
+Otherwise, some commands may identify it as a different type of Atomicals.

-> ​💰 For each command in the steps with \`--satsbyte\`, please fill in the value based on the on-chain gas situation.​
+> 💰 For each command in the steps with \`--satsbyte\`, please fill in the value based on the on-chain gas situation.

 ***